offbynull/learn/Math/input/input.md

 inverse of multiplication

-TODO: fraction bars as as grouping -- treat the numerator as if it was in parenthesis and the denominator as if it were in parenthesis
+TODO: fraction bars as grouping -- treat the numerator as if it was in parenthesis and the denominator as if it were in parenthesis

 ## Equality Rules